-Transport upgrades are usually undertaken where an asset has been identified as deficient with regards to providing its intended function such as being fit for use and fit for purpose.
+Bridges upgrades are usually undertaken where the asset has been identified as deficient with regards to providing its intended function such as being fit for use and fit for purpose.

-Typically upgrade/expansion works are identified from a combination of methods which include Councillor and/or community requests, project candidates identified via Council's Community Asset Needs Strategy or identified via other Strategic Plans and/or Transport condition audits.
+Typically upgrade/expansion works are identified from a combination of methods which include Councillor and/or community requests, project candidates identified via Council's Community Asset Needs Strategy or identified via other Strategic Plans and/or from Bridges condition audits.